marcio777/cadmus/src/en/Chapter-V/Part II: Complex Interfaces.md

 ![A pop-up menu](../../Images/Chapter-V/Complex_Interfaces/popup.png)

 ## JColorChooser
 As a first and foremost, I have not mispelled colour in the title, but am using the official syntax for java, which spells colour in that way.
 Moving on, a JColorChooser is very difficult to explain without the use of an image.
 Nevertheless I will try, but if you can't visualise what I am, then don't worry as there will be a picture later.
 A colour chooser is a pre-formatted component that you choose colours from.
-As fopr what it looks like, if you've ever used a program with a 'more colours' option, then that will bring up one form or another of colour chooser.
+As for what it looks like, if you've ever used a program with a 'more colours' option, then that will bring up one form or another of colour chooser.
 You'll recognise it when you see it.
 To create these you use the following code:

 ```java
 Color colour = (Color.WHITE);